 SoPA offers a concurrent enrollment program for outstanding high school students.
-The concurrent enrollment program offers qualified high-school students the opportunity to get an early start on their college education.
+The concurrent enrollment program offers qualified 11th and 12th grade students the opportunity to get an early start on their college education.
 Students take regular college coursework and earn credits and grades that become a part of their permanent college record.
 Concurrent enrollment students may apply for admission to Tulane upon graduation from high school, or they may transfer their Tulane credits to another institution, depending on the regulations in effect at that institution.

 SoPA tuition rates apply to all courses.

 In order to start this process, please contact Daniel Rahey.